kwokyto/anonymous-telegram-bot/README.md

 # Anonymous by Love, USP
 Anonymous was created to create a safe space for USP students to hold meaningful conversations about mental health.
-This simulates a group chat where students can share experience or advice, while remaining completely anonymous
+This simulates a group chat where students can share experience or advice, while remaining completely anonymous.